-Woodstown boys win 4×400 relay to clinch first state title in track program’s history
+Woodstown boys win 4×400 relay to clinch indoor track title, their first state title in track program’s history

 By Al Muskewitz